yoachim/20_Scratch/Sched_planning/outstanding_questions.md

 We have several DDF strategies (baseline, DESC, AGN, Euclid).
 There are also proposals to ephasize a DDF in a single year, and de-emphasize other years.
 What DDF observing strategy should be included in our simulations?

+Should DDFs be taken preferentially in dark time?

 ## What's the best dithering strategy for the DDFs (both spatially and rotationally)?

 There is tension in that DM generally prefers larger dithers for calibration and co-addition purposes, while science cases prefer smaller dithers to preserve the area that reaches the deepest levels.

+Some fields are near bright stars, so need to not dither too close.

+Euclid fields will need to be dithered along vector beween them I guess.

+## Should we experiment with different tessellations?

+We could try packing or expanding the current tessellation, trading area covered per night with area that gets more revisits in a night.

 ## What is the best camera rotational dithering strategy?